Co-founder of Microcks | Director of Engineering at Postman Open Technologies

 In a similar fashion to gRPC support or GraphQL support in Microcks you’ll first need a Swagger v2 file that will be considered as the primary artifact holding service and operation definitions and rely on a Postman Collection that holds your mock dataset as examples:

-Check out our Swagger usage for Microcks documentation that illustrates how Swagger v2 specification and Postman Collection can be combined and used together.
+Check out our Swagger conventions for Microcks documentation that illustrates how Swagger v2 specification and Postman Collection can be combined and used together.

 More enhancements